ervinpepic/GlobeAbc/wp-content/plugins/hd-quiz/readme.txt

 * These options are global options and can be found under HD Quiz -> About / Options

 == Upgrade Notice ==
-* Minor update to default question template
+= 1.8.13 =
+* New definition HDQ_FORCE_ORDER to force order of questions
+* HDInvoice announcement
-* Better shortcode detection in answers
+* Better PHP8 compatibility